cobaltolabs/ScalaPrimavera/README.md

 ScalaPrimavera was developed as our internal library, now we are sharing this with the development community with an open source license (Apache 2.0)

-### Are you planning to make money with this? ###

-Of course, we're a company that are in the business of making money with software.

-In the future we'll sell professional services based on ScalaPrimavera but in a way that don't f*** the users.

 ### Do you have a roadmap? ###

 Not a detailed one, but we have broad plan in mind: